Cross-domain Multi-step Thinking: Zero-shot Fine-grained Traffic Sign Recognition in the Wild: Methodology

-After obtaining the context descriptions $\mathcal{D}^i_\text{Cont}$, characteristic descriptions $\mathcal{D}^C_\text{Char}$, and differential descriptions $\mathcal{D}_\text{Diff}$, the LMM performs multistep reasoning for a target traffic sign. \textbf{Step 1}: LMM first conducts a preliminary understanding of the target traffic sign image based on existing knowledge. \textbf{Step 2}: LMM understands the scene information around the target traffic sign by referring to the context descriptions.
-Meanwhile, LMM further narrows the thinking scope by referring to the prior traffic sign hypotheses. \textbf{Step 3}: referring to the characteristic descriptions, LMM understands the basic features of various traffic signs of the shape, color, and composition, and compares the understanding of the target traffic sign image with the characteristic descriptions, thus stimulating the fine-grained TSR. \textbf{Final}: referring to the differential descriptions, LMM gains insight into understanding the differences between the target traffic sign and other similar traffic signs to optimize the recognition results as follows:
+After obtaining the context descriptions $\mathcal{D}^i_\text{Cont}$, characteristic descriptions $\mathcal{D}^C_\text{Char}$, and differential descriptions $\mathcal{D}_\text{Diff}$, the LMM performs multi-step reasoning for a target traffic sign. \textbf{Step 1}: The LMM first performs a preliminary understanding of the target traffic sign image based on existing knowledge. \textbf{Step 2}: The LMM understands the information about the scene around the target traffic sign by referring to the context descriptions.
+The LMM further narrows the thinking scope by referring to the prior traffic sign hypotheses. \textbf{Step 3}: By referring to the characteristic descriptions, the LMM understands the basic features of various traffic signs, including shape, color, and composition, and compares the understanding of the target traffic sign image with the characteristic descriptions, thereby stimulating fine-grained TSR. \textbf{Final}: By referring to the differential descriptions, the LMM gains insights into the differences between the target traffic sign and other similar traffic signs to optimize the recognition results as follows:

-where $\mathcal{T}_\text{Multi}$ represents the designed multistep prompt, and $\mathcal{T}_o^i$ is the final TSR results of the LMM.
-Through multistep thinking, the LMM performs feature inference step by step to finally find out the ``real face'' of the target traffic sign.
-Multistep thinking can largely stimulate the LMM's ability to recognize traffic signs at a fine-grained level.
-Therefore, the fine-grained TSR performance in real-world scenarios of LMM is improved.
+where $\mathcal{T}_\text{Multi}$ represents the designed multi-step prompt, and $\mathcal{T}_o^i$ denotes the final TSR results of the LMM.
+Through multi-step thinking, the LMM performs feature inference step by step to finally identify the ``real face'' of the target traffic sign.
+Multi-step thinking can largely stimulate the ability of the LMM to recognize traffic signs at a fine-grained level.
+Therefore, the fine-grained TSR performance in real-world scenarios of the LMM is improved.
+Algorithm~\ref{alg:cdmt} outlines the complete process of the proposed CdMT framework.